So, you’re ready to pack your bags, fly the nest and start your new life as a university student – but where are you going to call home?

 The convenience of this largely depends on your plans over the summer period (see below).
 However, if you always intended on moving back home over the uni break, being able to do so without having to negotiate tenancy agreements and timings can be very beneficial.
 It also means you can save a little money over the summer by not needing to pay rent.

-If you’re applying to UQ and you think you'll want to stay in your student accommodation in Brisbane over the summer uni breaks, you may like to consider self-catered accommodation on campus through UQ Residences (Kev Carmody House and 48 Walcott Street), as these leases run over the summer period.
-Conversely, UQ’s residential colleges require students to vacate their rooms at the end of Semester 2 and over summer break (though there are instances where you can opt in to stay over holiday periods – check the college website for more details).
+If you’re applying to UQ and think you'll want to stay in your student accommodation in Brisbane over the summer uni breaks, UQ Residences (applicable to Kev Carmody House and 48 Walcott Street on St Lucia campus) have leases that run over the summer period.
+Conversely, the residential colleges on St Lucia campus typically require students to vacate their rooms at the end of Semester 2 and over summer break (though there are instances where you can opt in to stay over holiday periods – check the college website for more details).

 4. You can rest assured that on-campus security is nearby